remorses/docker-phobia/README.md

 ## How it works

-Execute docker-phobia to initiate a Go script that leverages [dive](https://github.com/wagoodman/dive) for Docker image retrieval and analysis, outputting a JSON file structure with file sizes.
+Execute docker-phobia to initiate a Go script that leverages [dive](https://github.com/wagoodman/dive) internal API for Docker image retrieval and analysis, outputting a JSON file structure with file sizes.
 Concurrently, it spins up a server on port 8080 and launches docker-phobia.vercel.app, which visualizes the JSON data as a treemap.